nruhm/diarscription/docs/reference/audio/sample-g/gold-reference.md

 526
 00:32:33,413 --> 00:32:37,433
-[SPEAKER_05]: rational processes that everybody follows and conveys.
+[SPEAKER_05]: rational processes that everybody follows and obeys.

 527
 00:32:37,413 --> 00:32:42,985
-[SPEAKER_05]: if the conference, and I'm just throwing this out, before I, in accounting,
+[SPEAKER_05]: Maybe if the Confluence, and I'm just throwing this out, before I, in accounting,

 528
 00:32:42,965 --> 00:32:48,486